-- → All dates are 2024 unless otherwise noted. - → Generally, a transaction is due not later than 30 calendar days after the date of the transaction. - → Transactions that occur between the 42nd day before the election and Election Day are due no later than seven calendar days after the date of the transaction.
-A transaction that occurs prior to the 42nd day before the election and has not been filed by the 43rd day before the election, is due not later than 30 calendar days after the date of the transaction or by the 35th day before the election, whichever date occurs first. - → Transactions that occur prior the 42nd day before the date that is four months before the general election and ending on the date that is four months before the general election are due no later than seven calendar days after the date of the transaction. - → Transactions that occur prior to the 42nd day before the date that is four months before the general election and have not been filed by the 43rd day before the date that is four months before the general election, are due not later than 30 calendar days after the date of the transaction or by the 35th day before the date that is four months before the general election, whichever date occurs first. - → The deadline for filing transactions is not later than 11:59:00 pm on the day the transaction is due.
-If the deadline falls on a weekend or holiday, the transaction is due not later than 11:59:00 pm on the next business day. - See "Petition Committee Transaction Filing Deadlines" on page 18 for transaction deadline information for referendum and recall petition committees.
+- \rightarrow Generally, a transaction is due not later than 30 calendar days after the date of the transaction. - → For committees active in an election, transactions that occur between the 42nd day before the election and Election Day are due no later than seven calendar days after the date of the transaction.
+A transaction that occurs prior to the 42nd day before the election and has not been filed by the 43rd day before the election is due not later than 30 calendar days after the date of the transaction or by the 35th day before the election, whichever date occurs first. - → The deadline for filing transactions is not later than 11:59:00 pm on the day the transaction is due.
+If the deadline falls on a weekend or holiday, the transaction is due not later than 11:59:00 pm on the next business day.